GERD in Babies

 • Nasogastric tubes used for feeding preemies.

-• An allergy to cow’s milk. (usually found in half of all babies with GERD)
+• When there is an allergy to cow’s milk. (usually found in half of all babies with GERD)

-• Antenatal steroids such as Betamethasone and Dexamethasone.
+• When antenatal steroids such as Betamethasone and Dexamethasone are taken.

 GERD in Babies